Be sure to look up what the pharmacy school you are interested in requires.

 The PCAT is the officially endorsed test by the American Association of Colleges of Pharmacy (AACP) .

 The PCAT is not offered often, so be prepared and organized to register for this exam.

 Download a testing date schedule for yourself, here.

 Register to take the PCAT.

-Practice tests will help you understand your strengths and weaknesses best.
-You can take an official practice PCAT here.
-You can take other practice PCATs from other companies, but the more practice tests you take, the more you become familar with the test and understand where you need to improve your skills.
-PCAT books and guides may also assist you.
-Studying biology, chemistry, and math will also help increase your abilities in those areas.
+Practice tests allow for analysis of strengths and weaknesses.
+Take an official practice PCAT.
+Practice tests grant and understanding of the test and how to improve one's skills.
+PCAT books and guides may also assist in studying.
+Reviewing biology, chemistry, and math should also increase one's abilities in those areas.

-Another way to prepare for the overall process is to stay organized and diligent in your timing.
+Another way to prepare for the overall process is to stay organized and diligent in timing.
 Many programs have "rolling admission" deadlines, or "early decision"; meaning they begin to fill spots as soon as their application cycle opens.
-This means, the longer you wait, the less spots available for you to claim.
+This means, the longer it takes to apply, the less spots available for to claim.
 So, stay on track, organized, and apply early.